joamona/pgOperations/docs/tutorials.md

     (pgOperations)$pip install pgOperations

-You are ready to use the library to edit data in PostgreSQL easier.
+You are ready to use the library to edit data in PostgreSQL and PostGIS.

 ## Summary